Autumn at Upper Cataract Falls in Cataract Falls State Recreation Area

 The Canal Walk in Indianapolis, known as the "Crossroads of America"

-Indiana Dunes National Lakeshore on the southern shore of Lake Michigan
+Indiana Dunes National Park on the southern shore of Lake Michigan

 The streets of Evansville in Vanderburgh County

 At sunset, pathways leading to the Indiana State Museum in Indianapolis

 Moss-covered gorge at Turkey Run State Park in Parke County